LogtalkDotOrg/logtalk.org/_pages/performance.md

   toc: true
 ---

-This page contains benchmark results for some Prolog compilers.
+This page contains benchmark results for selected Prolog backends.
 The main goal of this page it to give you some data for comparing predicate performance in plain Prolog and using Logtalk objects.
 Benchmark results are provided for both static code and dynamic code.

+All results are given in number of calls per second.
+By default, the benchmark code repeats each goal up to 100000 times in order to get more accurate results.
+The exception is SICStus Prolog where a value of 1000000 was used for more accurate results.

+Benchmarks run on an Apple iMac 3.8 GHz 8-Core Intel Core i7, 32GB RAM, macOS 14.7.1.

 ## Benchmark goals

-All the tests have been performed using the `benchmarks` example distributed with Logtalk 3.16.0, using static binding with optional features (including events support) disabled.
+All the tests have been performed using the `benchmarks` example distributed with Logtalk 3.85.0, using static binding with optional features (including events support) disabled.
 This provides the most relevant scenario for comparing Logtalk performance with plain Prolog performance.
 The `benchmarks` example contains loader files for easily